gu-herminio/Python-FTP-Connection-Report-Extraction/README.md

 ## Disclaimer

-⚠️ **Educational purpose only.**
+⚠️ **Educational purposes only.**
-This repository demonstrates techniques for connecting to an FTP server and automating the retrieval of SQL report files using Python.
+This repository demonstrates how to connect to an FTP server and download files using Python.

-- **No real data** or production credentials are included in this repository.
+- **No real credentials or sensitive data** are included.
-- Any example files are fictitious and provided only to illustrate output formats.
-- Do not use the code in ways that violate terms of service or privacy regulations.
+- **Caution:** This script contains **active destructive operations** (e.g., renaming, moving, or deleting files on the server).
+- **Do not run on production or sensitive servers.** Only use on safe/test environments where you have explicit permission.
+- Use this code solely for learning and experimentation.